metonymic-smokey/metonymic-smokey.github.io/_posts/2018-11-15-catharsis.md

 I tossed and turned,
 Feet entangled with the mosquito net, unused at the foot of the bed,
-On that surprisingly hot that September night,
+On that surprisingly hot November night,
 Just two days shy of turning twenty.

 A solitary mosquito buzzed in my ear